Telemedica logo

 3. Do I Need a Sleep Apnea Nexus Letter?

 In this post, we outline what you need to know about a Sleep Apnea Nexus Letter.
-We also explain why sleep apnea nexus letters can be helpful and how veterans can get a nexus letter for sleep apnea.
+We also explain how a nexus letter can be helpful and how veterans can get a nexus letter for sleep apnea.

 If you’re a veteran, getting treatment for service-connected sleep apnea starts by getting a VA rating for sleep apnea.
 One way to bolster your chances of winning your claim is with a high-quality sleep apnea nexus letter.